blue-grey/blue-grey.github.io/reads/index.md

 ~~Topics of Conversation / Miranda Popkey~~ lovely cover, interesting book, pretty similar to Normal People except older

-The Inner Voice of Love / Henri J. M. Nouwen
+~~The Inner Voice of Love / Henri J. M. Nouwen~~ the best

-My Brilliant Friend / Elena Ferrante~~ complexities of female friendship, origin stories, best novel I've read in years. the ending killed me
+~~My Brilliant Friend / Elena Ferrante~~ complexities of female friendship, origin stories, best novel I've read in years. the ending killed me

-A History of Pictures / David Hockney & Martin Gaylord~~ They were very careful to call it a history of pictures, rather than art, for reasons outlined in the intro.
+~~A History of Pictures / David Hockney & Martin Gaylord~~ They were very careful to call it a history of pictures, rather than art, for reasons outlined in the intro.
 This book should be on every kid's book shelf.
 So accessible (we should all be reading more picture books) and plenty of paintings for Hockney fans.

 Pond / Claire-Louise Bennett

-Spiritual Direction / Henri J. M. Nouwen
+~~Spiritual Direction / Henri J. M. Nouwen~~

+Cold Mountain / Charles Frazier

+Giovanni's Room / James Baldwin

+The Bell Jar / Sylvia Plath